awsdocs/amazon-route53-docs/doc_source/resource-record-sets-creating-import.md

 1. Click **Import**\.
 **Note**
-Depending on the number of resource record sets in your zone file, you might have to wait a few minutes for the resource record sets to be created\.
+Depending on the number of records in your zone file, you might have to wait a few minutes for the records to be created\.

-1. If you're using another DNS service for the domain \(which is common if you registered the domain with another registrar\), migrate DNS service to Amazon Route 53\.
-When that step is complete, your registrar will start to identify Amazon Route 53 as your DNS service in response to DNS queries for your domain, and the queries will start being sent to Amazon Route 53 DNS servers\. \(Typically, there's a day or two of delay before DNS queries start being routed to Amazon Route 53 because information about your previous DNS service is cached on DNS resolvers for that long\.\) For more information, see [Migrating DNS Service for an Existing Domain to Amazon Route 53](MigratingDNS.md)\.
+1. If you're using another DNS service for the domain \(which is common if you registered the domain with another registrar\), migrate DNS service to Route 53\.
+When that step is complete, your registrar will start to identify Route 53 as your DNS service in response to DNS queries for your domain, and the queries will start being sent to Route 53 DNS servers\. \(Typically, there's a day or two of delay before DNS queries start being routed to Route 53 because information about your previous DNS service is cached on DNS resolvers for that long\.\) For more information, see [Migrating DNS Service for an Existing Domain to Amazon Route 53Migrating DNS Service for an Existing Domain to Route 53](MigratingDNS.md)\.